 Through the flatter part of the Cotswolds, and via Bampton, where all the outdoor shots of Downton Abbey are filmed, with a quick walk around the village before getting on the support vehicle to Oxford.
 The walk takes you right into Oxford via the River Thames and Port Meadow.
 With options from four miles through to seven miles and potentially the morning off should you choose!

 Walk up the stunning White Horse Hill, see the Neolithic Ridgeway and long barrow at Wayland Smithy before jumping in the support vehicle and on to Avebury (Stonehenge but bigger) and then onto the World Heritage site and eternal mystery that is Stonehenge for Neolithic day!
 Our self-guide guests will join our guided tour for the afternoon of day 6.

 Bath is a stunning walk down an old Roman road, right into the centre of this beautiful city.
 The Roman Baths, Jane Austen, and the Georgian architecture including The Royal Crescent are unmissable.
 The majority opt to miss the large hill out of the city in the afternoon and travel back to the hotel in the support vehicle.
 A morning walk of either 4 miles, or 8-10 miles over the whole day.

-After a later start and a 3-4 mile walk to the National Trust owned Lacock you can lunch and visit Lacock Abbey.
+There is a beautiful 3-4 mile walk through the South Cotswolds in the morning.
 We then jump in the support vehicle and transfer guests to the nearest mainline railway station to enable quick and easy on-going travel (only 1 hour to London).
-Our aim is to have guests back to London by 6 pm.
+Our aim is to have guests back to 5/6 pm.